 The nimbler Bf109s left the straggling Bf110s behind to the mercy of the marauding RAF squadrons.
 111 Squadron leader Johnny Thompson led four Hurricanes against a chain of three Bf110s escorted by a Bf109.
 In a burst of machine gun fire over Croydon, the central Bf110 was hit.
 Even though the chain split, the Bf110 continued to be escorted by the Bf109.

-Group Commander Rubensdörffer was fighting a desperate battle trying to shake off the Hurricane that had remained doggedly on his tail all the way from Croydon.
-It had hit him once already.
+Group Commander Rubensdörffer was fighting a desperate battle to control his plane which had been hit.
 Now, as his ailing Bf110 headed south, he was relying on a chaperone for protection, a Bf109 flown by Lieutenant Marx.

 On the balmy summer’s evening of August 15th, 1940, the villagers of Rotherfield in Sussex cocked their ears to the scream of an engine which seemed to coming from the direction of Crowborough.
 The sound increased in pitch and volume, and suddenly they watched in awe as a huge flaming chunk of metal roared in from the east and just cleared the spire of St Denys Church.
 A few moments later they heard a loud explosion.
 At Catts Hill, to the west of the village, a German Messerschmidt Bf110 fighter-bomber has just crashed headfirst into a line of trees.
 It had been in England for barely an hour.